tagyoureit/tableau-identitystore-config-tool/README.md

 * 12/17/18 -Changed support languange.
 * 12/8/18 - Added JSON configuration file import (Note: you cannot switch between JSON and YML import)
 * 12/8/18 - Added ability to download TSM Output (all or changed)
+* 4/10/19 - Added notes about userClassNames/groupClassNames not being available in the configEntitities template [(see below)](#known-issues)

 ## Inputs and Outputs